Kendriya Vidyalaya Bolarum: Growth of the School

 By 1984, the school was extended up to class X. Under the able guidance of Sri.
 Achunni the then Assistant Commissioner, Sri.
-S. Gondane, the then Principal, the school had carried out various projects and activities thereby making way for great future.
+S. Gondane, the then Principal, the school had carried out various projects and activities.
 Then the school had three sections from class I to X.

-The school was moved into current location in the year 1993 which marked the start of a bright future, with four sections for each class.
+The school was moved into current location in the year 1993, with four sections for each class.
 Now the school has +2 level with science and humanities streams.
 The subject accountancy was introduced as one of the options in the humanities stream.

-The building has had bigger play grounds, better infrastructure and highly qualified and experienced staff.
-Since then the school continuously maintained and overall strength around 1600 to 1700.

-In 1997 a cultural Extravaganza called "Bhartiyam" was presented at the EME Centre to mark the 50th year of India's Independence which turned out to be a huge success.